ao994/plant-pals/Deliverables/Inception.md

 ### **7. Interviewee Name # 7**
+Andrew Ortega interviewed Jordan Aragon
 #### When they were interviewed
+2/4/24
 #### Customer segment
+Male
 #### Key insights from the interview
+Jordan likes to look at flowers anytime he visits Trader Joes, Target or any store that sells flowers.
+He used to live in Hawaii so he likes flowers that have large pedals and vibrant colors.
+He wants to be able to know how to take care of different plants because he wants to be able to have a garden when he owns his own house.
 #### Representative quotes
+When asked about plants, Jordan responded “I love plants.
+I have a tulip that has been blossoming recently.
+I have pictures of it blossoming, do you want to see?”
 #### Assessment: Must have / Nice to have / Don’t care (how the interviewee sees the solution)
+	Discussion board: Must have
+	Searchable plant care database: Must have
+	User accounts: Must have
+	Plant portfolios for user accounts: Must have

 ### **8. Interviewee Name # 8**